-The Trust is the admission authority for the School and is responsible for determining the School's admissions policy.
-The published admission number (PAN) for entry into Year 5 at the School is 96.
+Ovingham Middle School is an academy and part of Cheviot Learning Trust, which is the admissions authority for the school and is responsible for determining the school's admissions policy.

+The published admission number (PAN) for entry into Year 5 at Ovingham Middle School is 96.

-Where the School receives more applications than places available, places will be allocated in accordance with the criteria set out below.
+Where the school receives more applications than places available, places will be allocated in accordance with the criteria set out below.